emscripten-core/emsdk/bazel/README.md

 be the individual files produced by emscripten.
 Note that some of these files may be empty.
 This is because bazel has no concept of optional outputs for rules.

+## Updating to the latest version of emscripten
+When a new version of emscripten is released, emsdk maintainers can run `emsdk/scripts/update_bazel_workspace.sh` to update the bazel WORKSPACE file.